On the Linear AFL: The Non-Basic Case: Introduction

 which is unique up to conjugation.
 Given an element $f\in \mcH = \mbC[GL_{2n}(O_F)\backslash GL_{2n}(F)/GL_{2n}(O_F)]$ of the spherical Hecke algebra, one may define an orbital integral for the $GL_n(F\times F)\times GL_n(F\times F)$-action on $GL_{2n}(F)$,

-It is only well-defined up to a factor of the form $\pm q_F^{ks}$, $k\in \mbZ$, where $q_F$ is the residue cardinality of $F$.
-Under our assumption that $α$ matches $β$, the central value $O(α,f,0)$ vanishes and the central derivative is well-defined up to sign. \begin{conj}[Linear AFL] Assume $α$ and $β$ to be as above.
-Then there is an equality up to sign,
+This is an element of $\mbC[q_F^s, q_F^{-s}]$, where $q_F$ is the residue cardinality of $F$.
+Under our assumption that $α$ matches $β$, the central value $O(α,f,0)$ vanishes. \begin{conj}[Linear AFL] Assume $α$ and $β$ to be as above.
+Then there is an equality,

 \end{conj} The basic case is precisely when $\mbX = \mbX^0$ is connected.
-In this situation, the above conjecture has already been formulated in work of the first author \cite{Li} and in his joint work with Howard \cite{HL}.
+In this situation, the above conjecture has (up to sign) already been formulated in work of the first author \cite{Li} and in his joint work with Howard \cite{HL}.
 In fact, \cite{Li} gives a definition of $\mr{Int}(β, f)$ for every $f\in \mcH$ and formulates Conj. \ref{conj:intro} in this generality, while \cite{HL} allows the cycles $Z_1,Z_2$ to be defined for two different quadratic extensions $E_1,E_2/F$ (biquadratic setting).
 We work in the combined generality throughout the paper and refer to Conj. \ref{conj:AFL} below for the general version.